-Bias in data analysis - Data can be analyzed with a bias towards preferred conclusion, to support a research hypothesis.
-Bias can occur by misappropriation of results or fabricating false data.
-It can be done by removing or excluding results which illustrate negative results defying the hypothesis.
-Bias can be created by opting for weak statistical tests or for the sake of showing statistical significance.
-For instance, if the study aims to demonstrate that one biomarker is associated with another one in a cohort of patients.
-This connection is not significant in a complete cohort.
-Researchers may try to sub-divide the patients into various sub-groups, until they achieve statistically significant differences.
-If this patient sub-group is not included or mentioned in the original research hypothesis, this kind of data analysis will be considered unacceptable and unethical and cannot be generalized to the whole population.
+Bias in data analysis - Data can be analyzed with a bias toward a preferred conclusion to support a particular research hypothesis.
+Bias can occur through the misappropriation of results, fabricating false data, or removing or excluding results, all of which produce negative results that contradict the hypothesis.
+Bias can be created by opting for weak statistical tests for the sake of showing statistical significance, for instance, if a study aims to demonstrate that one biomarker is associated with another in a cohort of patients but this connection is not significant in a complete cohort.
+In this case, researchers may try to divide the patients into various subgroups until they achieve statistically significant differences.
+If this patient subgroup is not included or mentioned in the original research hypothesis, this type of data analysis would be considered unethical and not generalizable to the whole population.

 Bias in data interpretation - To avoid bias in interpreting data, appropriate statistical tests are employed for data analysis.
-Results are presented as statistical significance of observed relationship is reported (Šimundić, 2013).
-For example, a discussion of observed differences and associations despite being non-significant, a debate on the basis of statistical significance overlooking clinical significance, deriving interpretations on causality, extrapolation of results to general population.
+Results are reported as the statistical significance of observed relationships (Šimundić, 2013), for example, a discussion of observed differences and associations despite being nonsignificant, a debate on the basis of statistical significance overlooking clinical significance, deriving interpretations on causality, or extrapolation of results to the general population.

-Publication bias - There is a tendency among journals to publish research study with positive findings and outcome compared to negative results.
-Publishing negative results will be useful for scientific community, as scientists will avoid repeating similar experiments and save research time and resources (Šimundić, 2013, Tenny & Varacallo, 2018).
-Literature, especially the result of cohort studies, provides evidence of publication bias.
-A systematic review of 20 cohort studies using randomized control trials indicate that studies with statistically significant results have a higher chance of being published compared to those with non-significant outcomes.
-Another systematic review by Schumacker et al, in 2014 examined results from 23 cohort studies and reported similarly that studies with statistically significant outcome have higher chances to be published compared to others (DeVito and Goldacre, 2018).
+Publication bias - There is a tendency among journals to publish research studies with positive findings and outcomes compared with negative results.
+However, publishing negative results is useful for the scientific community, as scientists will avoid repeating similar experiments, saving research time and resources (Šimundić, 2013, Tenny & Varacallo, 2018).
+The medical literature, especially the results of cohort studies, provides evidence of publication bias.
+A systematic review of 20 cohort studies using randomized control trials found that studies with statistically significant results have a higher chance of being published than those with nonsignificant outcomes.
+Similarly, another systematic review by Schumacker et al. in 2014 examined the results from 23 cohort studies and reported that studies with statistically significant outcomes have higher chances of being published than others (DeVito and Goldacre, 2018).

 Self-Check Questions

-Complete the following sentence.
+Complete the following sentence:

-Bias is any tendency to diverge or differ from accuracy in data collection, data analysis, interpretation and publication which can cause flawed interpretation and outcome.
+Bias is any tendency to diverge or differ from accuracy in data collection, data analysis, interpretation, and publication, which can cause flawed analysis and outcomes.

 Which of the following statements are correct?

-Publication bias is the tendency among journals to publish research study with positive findings.
+Publication bias is the tendency among journals to publish research studies with positive findings.

-Pre-trial bias may involve publication bias and flawed study design.
+Pre-trial bias may involve publication bias and flawed study designs.

 Channeling bias can be avoided by structuring cohorts using rigorous selection criteria.